 - Artistic Director, 100clicksWest (New Music Society)

-My research encompasses non-traditional outputs in interdisciplinary composition, and scholarly writing in the area of film music and related practice .
-Building on my professional background as a composer for film, theatre, and installations, my work often incorporates other media, including still photography, animation, motion graphics, video and sculpture.
+I regularly produce non-traditional research outputs in interdisciplinary composition, and scholarly writing in the area of music for multimedia and gender equity in music.
+Building on my professional background as a composer for film, theatre, and installations, my work often incorporates other media, including still interactive visuals, photography, animation, motion graphics, video and sculpture.